liuyehcf/BlogSource/_unposts/Interview.md

 # 5 Cpp

 1. What is C++?
 Explain its key features.
+    > C++ is an advanced programming language that combines the features of C with added capabilities for object-oriented programming.
+It offers high performance, a rich library, and strong compatibility with other languages.

 1. What are the differences between C and C++?
+    > C is procedural, while C++ supports procedural and object-oriented programming.
+C++ has features like classes, objects, and inheritance, along with the Standard Template Library.
+It also allows explicit memory management and has additional language features.

 1. Explain the object-oriented programming (OOP) concepts in C++.
+    > OOP in C++ uses classes and objects to encapsulate data and behavior.
+It involves inheritance, polymorphism, and abstraction, enabling modular and reusable code.

 1. What is the difference between class and struct in C++?
+    > In C++, the main difference between a class and a struct is that members are private by default in a class, while they are public by default in a struct.

 1. Explain the concept of inheritance in C++.
+    > In C++, inheritance allows a class to inherit properties and behaviors from another class, promoting code reuse and hierarchy among classes.

 1. What is the difference between function overloading and function overriding in C++?
 1. What are the access specifiers in C++?
 Explain their visibility levels.
 1. What is the difference between new and malloc in C++?